Frequently Asked Questions (FAQs)

 Follow this link to learn more about the diagnostic process.

-The drinking behaviours of male partners do not cause FASD, but they can have an important influence on mothers’ drinking habits and the healthy development of their babies.
+A father’s drinking habits can make a fetus more vulnerable to Prenatal Alcohol Exposure (PAE) and can contribute to FASD.
+Fathers can have an important influence on mothers’ drinking habits and the healthy development of their babies.
 Alcohol consumption in fathers has been associated with:

 FASD is a diagnostic term that refers to alcohol consumption during pregnancy.
 Children of women who use substances other than alcohol during pregnancy will not get FASD.
 However, using other substances during pregnancy is not a “safe” option for you or your baby.
 If you are pregnant or planning to become pregnant, the safest option is not to use any substances.
 Talk to your doctor or healthcare provider if you have used substances during pregnancy.